Is Moonshiners TV Show Real or Fake?

 The production company has some misleading shows.

-The New York-based company is notoriously known for pushing out deceptive reality TV shows that are heavily scripted.
+The New York-based company has been criticized for producing reality TV shows that are heavily shaped or scripted.
 Needless to say, it cannot be a huge stretch to think such a company would bring its deceptive tactics to the Moonshiners show.

-One of its prominent shows on the airwaves is Southie Rules which gets attacked for its fakeness every episode.
+One of its prominent past shows was Southie Rules which gets attacked for its fakeness every episode.
 The same goes for the Long Island Medium and Lakefront Bargain Hunt.
 The latter show has one of the most controversial episodes.
 An interior decorator, Robin Corbeil, has chosen a house from three different houses, only for fans to find out he had already bought the house two years before filming the show.

 Despite all the downvotes and criticism the company receives, it appears to be making profits from most of its ventures.
 However, it would be best to suffice that Magilla is not the company to rely on for quality and realistic reality TV shows.

-How can you trust a show that casts members without their full consent?
+How can you trust a show that features people without their full understanding of how the footage will be used?
 Well, that is what the production team of Moonshiners did.
-It starts with Jesse Tate, a law enforcement agent from the Virginia Alcohol Beverage Control Bureau.
+It starts with Jesse Tate, a law enforcement agent from the Virginia Alcoholic Beverage Control Authority’s Bureau of Law Enforcement.

 According to the Virginia ABC, “Virginia ABC agreed to participate in an informative piece documenting the history of moonshine and moonshine investigations in Virginia.
 Virginia ABC did not participate nor was aware of the false depiction of moonshine manufacturing, distribution, and/or transportation in the filming, and would not have participated in the ‘documentary’ had it known of this portrayal.”